sagemath/sagewiki_to_gh-2022-10-10/SupportedPlatforms.md

 This lists systems on which Sage builds, but there are a few doctest errors.
 However, most of the functionality of Sage should work.
 If the doctest failures are fixed, these systems will move to the "fully supported" category.

 ==== Linux ====
+ * Linux on ARM processors.
+All the issues are numerical, where some computations (in particular of the gamma function) yield results with less numerical precision than expected.
+See [[http://trac.sagemath.org/sage_trac/ticket/10285|Trac #10285]].
  * ppc64: The 64-bit PowerPC port can be followed at [[http://trac.sagemath.org/sage_trac/ticket/11705|Trac #11705]].
 Tested on [[http://build.sagemath.org/sage/buildslaves/silius-1|silius]]

 ==== Solaris ====